bsnelling9/bsnelling9/README.md

 </p>

 <h3>About me</h3>
-I am working at Zea as a software developer.
+I am currently working at Zea as a software developer.
 <br>
 <br>
 <p><a href="https://www.credly.com/badges/3a435e50-de8a-44d2-814f-76b4a867926b?source=linked_in_profile">AWS Certified Solutions Architect - Associate</a></p>